VinodRathod1/CareerConnect/README.md

-# 💼 Job Portal App - Java Spring Boot with REST APIs, ReactJS, MongoDB
+# 💼CareerConnect - Java Spring Boot with REST APIs, ReactJS, MongoDB

 ## 📌 Project Overview
-**Job Portal App** is a simple full-stack web application designed to help users browse job listings and create new job posts.
+**CareerConnect** is a simple full-stack web application designed to help users browse job listings and create new job posts.
 It is built using **Java Spring Boot** for the backend, **ReactJS** for the frontend, and **MongoDB** for data persistence.

 This project demonstrates how to create a modular and scalable application using a modern technology stack, implementing essential CRUD operations with pagination and keyword-based searching.